kiarafrobles/www.retroreport.org/_backstory/after-their-jeep-is-hacked-chrysler-recalls-14-million-cars.md

 title: "After their Jeep is hacked, Chrysler recalls 1.4 million cars"
 published: true
 date: 2015-07-27T14:31:00.000Z
 lead_copy: "After their Jeep is hacked, Chrysler recalls 1.4 million cars.
-How did cars get \"smart\" enough to get hacked?
-It all started with the airbag... "
+How did cars get *smart* enough to get hacked?
+It all started with the airbag..."
 backstory_type: backstory
 video: the-promise-of-the-air-bag
 type: backstories